On this page

 Different job roles and seniority levels can influence how creative or formal your resume design and resume font should be.
 Choose your font by carefully considering the job you're applying for, based on if you’re applying for an entry-level, mid-level or senior position.

-Each field of work comes with its own playbook of values and expectations.
-Resumes created for formal industries such as law, medicine, government and finance should convey reliability and professionalism, so fonts like Aptos and Calibri are a natural fit.
+Each profession and field of work comes with its own playbook of values and expectations.
+Resumes created for formal fields of work such as law, medicine, government and finance should convey reliability and professionalism, so fonts like Aptos and Calibri are a natural fit.

-As mentioned above, fonts can make us feel things!
-Your resume font is an opportunity to showcase your personality and stand out from other applicants.
-Much like a tie, it can be used to communicate one’s style in the context of the workplace—search for one that aligns with yours.
+A resume font is an opportunity to showcase your personality and stand out from other applicants.
+Much like a tie, it can be used to communicate about one’s style in the context of the workplace—search for one that aligns with yours.

 Recommended resume font sizes